-Deleted: <#>Directors should clear all short-term requests of staff with the General Manager prior to contacting individual members of the staff and, in most cases, the General Manager should direct and handle the request for the Director.
+Deleted: <#>Directors should clear all short-term requests of staff with the General Manager prior to contacting individual members of the staff and, in most cases, the General Manager should direct and handle the request for the Director.¶

-Deleted: <#>If an individual director believes that information or other work is required before that director can request it from the Board at a properly noticed meeting, that director may request the Board President to work with the General Manager to accommodate the request as appropriate in light of the District's resources and the Board's priorities.4
+Deleted: <#>If an individual director believes that information or other work is required before that director can request in from the Board at a properly noticed meeting, that director may request the Board President to work with the General Manager to accommodate the request as appropriate in light of the District's resources and the Board's priorities.1 with staff.
+Individual Directors may discuss these items with the General Manager to get clarification or raise concerns.

-- 1020.4 Directors shall not attempt to coerce or influence staff, included in the making of recommendations, the awarding of contracts, the selection of consultants, the processing of any projects or applications, or the granting of permits.
-Directors shall not attempt to change or interfere with the operating policies and practices of any district department through interaction with staff.
-Individual Directors may discuss these items with the General Manager to get clarification or raise concerns. - 1020.5 Board members should not make public comments critical of the performance of an individual District staff member.
+1020.5 Board members should not make public comments critical of the performance of an individual District staff member.
 Any concerns by a Director over the behavior or work of a district employee during a Board meeting should be directed to the General Manager privately to ensure the concern is resolved.
-All complaints about employees from Directors should be submitted privately to the General Manager or, if a complaint concerns the General Manager, to General Counsel or during a closed session evaluation of the General Manager's performance. - 1020.6 If a Director violates any of the policies regarding communications as stated in this policy, any member of staff has the right to either request that the Director speak directly with the General Manager about the subject matter presented or report the violation to the General Manager, without any fear of reprisal.
-If a staff member violates any policy, they can be subject to disciplinary action. - 1020.7 In addition, a Director who violates these policies repeatedly, regarding communications may be subject to Censure, as provided in section 1030.14.
+All complaints about employees from Directors should be submitted privately to the General Manager or, if a complaint concerns the General Manager, to General Counsel or during a closed session evaluation of the General Manager's performance.

+1020.6 If a Director violates any of the policies regarding communications as stated in this policy, any member of staff has the right to either request that the Director speak directly with the General Manager about the subject matter presented or report the violation to the General Manager, without any fear of reprisal.
+If a staff member violates any policy, they can be subject to disciplinary action.

+1020.7 In addition, a Director who violates these policies repeatedly, regarding communications may be subject to Censure, as provided in section 1030.14.
 Any member of any advisory Committee found in violation may be subject to dismissal from the Committee.